hkumar01/CPSC350_FA21_ASSIGNMENT3_KUMAR/README.md

 Attempting to check for oscilation but I am not sure if I implemented it correctly.

 References:
-- Tutored by former student Thomas Moore on creating numberOfNeighbors() function to count number of neighbors and followed the function he created for classic mode.
-I then carried out the same logic to create neighbor-check functions for doughnut and mirror mode on my own.
-- Also tutored by Thomas Moore on mirror mode boundary rules
 - https://www.youtube.com/watch?v=YZ-W5DrKPQ0&t=691s - used same logic from video to count number of neighbors
 - Tutored by class TA Josh on doughnut mode logic
 - https://www.techiedelight.com/dynamic-memory-allocation-in-c-for-2d-3d-array/ - used site to learn about 2d dynamically allocated arrays